saturnusunlimited/heroku-prototype-cachip/README.md

 ## Installation on Windows

-This procedure was tested on a clean Windos 10 installation on a virtual machine.
-Basically you need NodeJS and yarn to install this package.
-To intall those two, you need a windows command line package manager.
+The following procedure was tested on a clean Windos 10 installation on a virtual machine.
+Basically you need NodeJS and yarn to install this project.
+To intall those two you need a windows command line package manager.
 In this guide we use package manager 'scoop'
 ([how to install the scoop package manager in windows-10](https://www.onmsft.com/how-to/how-to-install-the-scoop-package-manager-in-windows-10)).

+    1. Download and unzip this repository from GitHub to your machine.

-    1. Start up the Windows Power Shell.
+    2. Start up the Windows Power Shell.

-    2. INSTALL SCOOP
+    3. INSTALL SCOOP

         Skip this step if the scoop command is already available on the command line of your Windows Power Shell.